ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 ## Run
 Configyre UART device to 115200 baudrate, 8N1.

-Insert flashed SD card to device and power on, should see out like this at the end:
+Insert flashed SD card to device and power on, should see at the end out like this:
 ```
  \ | /
 - RT -     Thread Smart Operating System
- / | \     5.0.2 build Jun  9 2024 17:11:05
+ / | \     5.0.2 build Jun  9 2024 21:11:05
  2006 - 2022 Copyright by RT-Thread team
 hal_sdc_create 0
 card_detect insert